Shoulder Injury Compensation Claims

 - Travel costs associated with treatment

-We offer clients a free initial consultation where we will be pleased to answer any questions that you have, assess your case and provide an experienced estimate of the amount of compensation you could be eligible to claim.
+For a free consultation to find out if you have a valid claim for compensation, call 0800 678 1410 today.
+A friendly and experienced legal adviser will be pleased to answer any questions that you have, assess your case and provide an experienced estimate of the amount of compensation you could be eligible to claim.

 |Shoulder Injuries||Severe shoulder injury causing significant disability||£15,510 to £38,830|